jaimejaramilloperez/halloween-dev-2024/README.md

 ## ✨ What is Halloween Dev?

 Halloween Dev is a collection of code challenges for Halloween.
 Have a spooky good time, learn, and improve your programming skills!
-Each challenge has an explanation of the problem, instructions on how to solve it and the corresponding tests.
+Each challenge has an explanation of the problem, its solution, and the corresponding tests.

 ## 🎮 Challenges